 By Martha Allman, Dean of Admissions

 With many high school students and their parents in the thick of the college application process, I am now finding myself frequently cornered in the produce aisle at the grocery store, the dentist’s office and the hair salon.
 My voice and e-mailboxes alike are filled with urgent questions from prospective students and parents.
-So, in the spirit of the “top ten list,” I have compiled my own “top ten most frequently asked admissions questions.”
+So, in the spirit of the “Top 10 List,” I have compiled my own “Top 10 Most Asked Admissions Questions.”
 Here they are (in no particular order):

 1.)
 How important are extracurricular activities?

 As a general rule, the academic record is much more important than extracurricular activities.
-However, if a student has substantial talent and accomplishments in the fine arts, athletics or other areas which are sought after by a particular college, that can become a significant factor in the admissions decision.
-In general, colleges seek depth of involvement, not breadth so focus your time and attention on a few activities in which you excel and enjoy and skip the resume.
+However, substantial talent and accomplishment in the fine arts, athletics or other areas sought by a particular college can become significant in the admissions decision.
+In general, colleges seek depth of involvement rather than breadth; therefore, we advise students to focus time and attention on a few activities in which they excel.

 2.)
 How do you differentiate among high schools?

 Through school visits, written profiles and past experience with students from particular high schools, admissions officers gather data to assist them in assessing different schools.
 We evaluate students in the context of where their education is taking place, the rigor of the curriculum, the competition in the classroom and the opportunities afforded them.
-It is however in the end, an individual evaluation.
-There are great students at not so good schools and there are marginal students at superb schools.
-The students that we seek are those that have “bloomed where they are planted” taking the most challenging curricula afforded them, going beyond expectations and exhibiting real motivation and intellectual curiosity.
+In the end, however, the evaluation is an individual one.
+There are great students at not-so-good schools and there are marginal students at superb schools.
+The students we seek are those who have “bloomed where they are planted” by taking the most challenging curricula afforded them, by going beyond expectations and by exhibiting real motivation and intellectual curiosity.

 3.)
 Do IB and AP courses matter?

-Selective colleges expect students to successfully pursue the most challenging curricula offered to them.
-In some high schools, that is the International Baccalaureate Diploma Program, for others it is Advanced Placement, while other schools offer a different curriculum for their most advanced students.
-Pursuing the most rigorous curriculum signals academic motivation and excelling in that curriculum suggests that the student is well prepared for academically strenuous college classes.
+Selective colleges expect students to pursue successfully the most challenging curricula offered to them.
+In some high schools, that is the International Baccalaureate Diploma Program.
+In others, it is Advanced Placement.
+Other schools offer a different curriculum for their most advanced students.
+Pursuing the most rigorous curriculum signals academic motivation; excelling in that curriculum suggests that the student is well prepared for academically strenuous college classes.

 4.)
 What do you look for in admissions essays?

 I look for beautiful, clear writing that comes to life on the page and offers insight into the character and personality of the student.
-The essay and short answer writing prompts give the student the opportunity to put meat on the bone of transcripts and test scores and introduce themselves to the admissions committee.
-Beware being someone whom you are not in the essay and beware outside influence.
+The essay and short-answer prompts give the student the opportunity to put meat on the bone of transcripts and test scores and to introduce themselves to the admissions committee.
+Beware of being someone you are not in the essay.
+Beware of outside influence.
 Editing by adults or professionals often removes the very elements that admissions officers seek.

 5.)
 Who should write my letter(s) of recommendation?

-An academic teacher from the junior or senior year of high school who knows the applicant well and can speak to his strengths, weaknesses and the qualities that differentiate him from the other students in the classroom should write the recommendation.
-If the applicant has special talents which she wishes to be considered in the admissions process, a letter from, for example, a music teacher or debate coach is also helpful.
-People who do not know the applicant are not good references, regardless of how fond they are of the applicant’s parents.
+An academic teacher from the junior or senior year of high school who knows the applicant well and can speak to his or her strengths, weaknesses and the qualities that differentiate him or her from the other students in the classroom should write the recommendation.
+If applicants have special talents they wish to be considered in the admissions process, a letter from, for example, a music teacher or debate coach is also helpful.
+People who do not know the applicant are not good references regardless of how fond they are of the applicant’s parents.

 6.)
 Are college visits really necessary?

-They are very helpful in differentiating one college from another and assessing the appropriate “match.”
+They are very helpful in differentiating one college from another and in assessing the appropriate “match.”
 Never underestimate “gut feeling” and campus personality.
-Campus visits however can be expensive and time consuming.
-Websites and virtual tours are helpful but when it comes down to the end , when the choices have been narrowed and the enrollment decision looms large, you might just want to meet some professors and eat in the cafeteria.
+Campus visits can be expensive and time-consuming, however.
+Websites and virtual tours are helpful, but when it comes down to the end, when the choices have been narrowed and the enrollment decision looms, you might just want to meet some professors and eat in the cafeteria.

 7.)
 To how many schools should I apply?

-Working with your parents, your school counselor, college guides and websites, narrow your choices!
-Applying to multitudes of colleges is costly, time consuming and it compounds the problems of yields and waiting lists which adds to admissions hysteria.
+Working with your parents, your school counselor, college guides and websites, narrow your choices.
+Applying to multitudes of colleges is costly and time-consuming.
 Don’t apply to a college unless you are genuinely interested in attending and don’t apply to colleges that are unrealistic for you.

 8.)
 Should I send supplementary materials with my application?

 Scrapbooks demonstrating your love for college X?
 No. DVDs of your student body president campaign speech?
 No. Tapes of your garage band?
 Probably not.
 Slides of art work for which you have received awards?
 Yes.
-Newspaper clipping showing you as Boys Nation President.
+Newspaper clipping showing you as Boys Nation President?
 Yes.
-If you have significant accomplishments which have been recognized outside your own family and circle of friends and you believe those accomplishments should be considered in your admissions decision, submit supplementary material … but be prudent.
-Admissions officers have a lot to read!
+If you have significant accomplishments that have been recognized outside your own family and circle of friends and you believe those accomplishments should be considered in your admissions decision, submit supplementary material.
+But be prudent.
+Admissions officers have a lot to read.